SushanthPS/Lenskart-Clone/README.md

 # Lenskart Clone :smile:

-This is a lenskart website clone made using HTML, CSS and JS.
+#### This is a lenskart website clone made using
+1) HTML, CSS and JS for the frontend
+2) Node and MongoDB for the backend
+3) Express, Cors, and Mongoose NPM packages

 <br>